esaracco/tropodisc/README.md

 # Quick start

-TopoDisc can be used as **a simple wrapper for your Discogs collection**, or do a little more by communicating with your audio library Arduino server to **highlight the location of your albums using leds**.
+TropoDisc can be used as **a simple wrapper for your Discogs collection**, or do a little more by communicating with your audio library Arduino server to **highlight the location of your albums using leds**.
 That's how I use it, but it needs more work.
 We will focus here on the simplest way:
 ```bash
 $ git clone https://github.com/esaracco/tropodisc.git
 $ cd tropodisc/